-The company's principal activities, which are unchanged since last year, are the importation and sale of beer, non-alcoholic beverages in cans and consumables, the sale of products through vending machines, the provision of servicing and other ancillary activities.
+The company's principal activity, which is unchanged since last year is to act as the sale point of focus for all customers of the Mizzi Organisation's beverage activities.
+It is accordingly involved in the sale of soft drinks and mineral water, together with the importation and sale of beer, non-alcoholic beverages in cans and consumables, the sale of products through vending machines, the provision of servicing and other ancillary activities.